Differences between Mens and Womens Basketball

 Often when you are watching the games, if you watched one and then the other, only a very experienced basketball fan could spot the difference without being told.

 The team mechanics and styles are also very different.
-Men will always attempt to plow through things with athleticism and skill, while women tend to analyze a situation and come up with a response.
-Women’s basketball tends to be slightly more technical and the women’s learning styles are far more different and vocal.
+Men will always attempt to plow through things with athleticism and skill while women tend to analyze a situation and come up with a response.
+Women’s basketball tends to be slightly more technical, and the women’s learning styles are far more different and vocal.
 Men will ask a question, and answer a question.
 Nice and simple.
 Women will ask a question, answer the question, and analyze it.
-Coming ups with in depth and correct answers that not only help the coaches but also help the players.
+Coming ups with in-depth and correct answers that not only help the coaches but also help the players.

 [info_box]Picture credit: neofx19 • Creative Commons Attribution[/info_box]